-Shih-Fen Chen is the William Shurniak Professor of International Business at the Ivey Business School.
+Shih-Fen Chen is a professor emeritus of General Management specializing in Global Strategy at the Ivey Business School.
 He earned his BBA from National Cheng Kung University, an MBA from Michigan State University, and a PhD from the University of Illinois at Urbana-Champaign.

 Chen teaches EMBA, MBA and undergraduate courses in Global Strategy.
 He also conducts case teaching/writing workshops for Ivey's Asian Management Institute.
 Prior to joining the school, he was on the faculty of Brandeis University and Kansas State University, and taught executive development courses in Taiwan and the US.
 He held several managerial and executive positions in business over a period of eight years before returning to school to pursue a PhD.